Kane County Electronics Recycling Information

 Examples of eligible improvements include: grab bars, chair lift, handicap accessible showers, lowering cabinets, lowering counter tops, widening doorways, ramps, & walk-in shower.
 Households must meet income and other eligibility guidelines.

-Please click the link for more information and a pre-application form: Illinois Housing Development Authority
+Please click the link for more information: Illinois Housing Development Authority

 Help Reduce Storm Water Pollution